 On February 1, 2018, the court certified the class in this action.
 The class certification order is below.
 The class includes current and former yard hostlers of Swift Transportation in California.
 The notice of class certification that was mailed to each class member is also below.
 If you did not receive the notice, please contact our firm asap.

 On June 19, 2018, Swift Transportation removed the case (again) to the United States District Court for the Central District of California.
+The case is currently pending in federal court.

 What is the case about?